 - If your nuts still had the skin on then now is the time to remove them.
 Place the nuts in a plastic bag and roll your hand over the bag vigorously until the skins peel off.

 - Place the cleaned and roasted nuts in a bowl next to the stove top.

 - Line a baking tray with baking parchment and leave next to the stove top.

 - Place the sugar and water in a pan.
 Stir until all the sugar is coated with the water.

-- Turn the heat on to medium and wait for the sugar to start to dissolve.
-Do not be tempted to stir at this point.
+- Turn the heat on to medium and stir until the sugar melts.
+Do not let the mixture come to the boil before the sugar has melted.

-- Every now and again swirl the pot to redistribute the mixture.
+- Once the sugar has melted, leave the mixture to bubble away on it's own.
+Every now and again swirl the pot to redistribute the mixture.
 If you stir with a spoon the mixture will crystallise and be ruined.

 - Eventually the mixture will start to colour.
 As soon as it reaches a golden caramel colour, remove from the heat and tip the nuts in.
 (Mine takes about 6 minutes to reach this stage).